I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 On November 30, 1824, Henry Fauntleroy, banker and fraudster, attracted the largest crowd ever to attend a public execution in England.

-The gallows were set up outside Newgate Prison and, reports Stephen Adams of The Telegraph, “Such a scandal was the Fauntleroy affair that 100,000 turned up” to watch the hanging.
+The gallows was set up outside Newgate Prison and, reports Stephen Adams of The Telegraph, “Such a scandal was the Fauntleroy affair that 100,000 turned up” to watch the hanging.

 The contemporary account in The Newgate Calendar said, “Every window and roof which could command a view of the dreadful ceremony was occupied, and places from which it was impossible to catch a glimpse of the scaffold were blocked up by those who were prevented by the dense crowd before them from advancing farther.”